AlfiyaZi/dirtdiggerbot/README.md

 People don't like dirt being found out about them.
 I'm pretty sure my bot has been shadowbanned from a sub already... so that is something to look out for.

 ## Contributions
+Glad to have anyone contribute to this project.
 Check out [here](https://github.com/decentbison/dirtdiggerbot/blob/master/.github/CONTRIBUTING.md) for more info.